Dale Lewis (footballer): Early life and career

 Just before the 1990 mid-season draft, Lewis kicked seven goals for North Ballarat in an inter-league game and caught the eye of scouts.
 He trained with six clubs in the next few weeks before the Swans made him their first pick.

 While Lewis was keen to play AFL, he wanted to play for a Victorian club.
-Shortly before getting drafted, he met footballer manager John Reid in Melbourne, who told Lewis that if the Bears did not list him, the Swans would and if he didn’t like it he could stand out of League football for two years.
+Shortly before getting drafted, he met football manager John Reid in Melbourne, who told Lewis that if the Bears did not list him, the Swans would and if he didn’t like it he could stand out of League football for two years.
 As it turned out, Brisbane named South Australian Laurence Schache and the Swans, true to their word, took Lewis at number two.